TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - bomb falls outside the map

-- Editor errata
-	- let windows be open without changes after importing
-	- fix confusing undo behaviour when duplicating entities
-	- particle delete command does not show message
-	- if duplicate names in project, the button just does not work in asset file choice dialog

 - Indeed, there is a problem when importing project-specific gfx on windows, but not on linux